desbma/bash_archive_helpers/README.md

 * **UnTar**

-Extract an uncompressed tar archive.
+    Extract an tar archive, uncompressed or compressed with gz, bzip2 or xz (detected from extension).

     Usage: `Untar INPUT_TAR_FILE`.

 * **Tar**

     Create a tar archive.

     Usage: `Tar INPUT [OUTPUT_TAR_FILE [OPTIONS_PASSED_TO_TAR...]]`.
     If `OUTPUT_TAR_FILE` is omitted, output is redirected to stdout.

 * **TarNpb**

     Same as previous, but does not display a progress bar.
     This is useful with huge directory trees, because input size calculation will be skipped.

 * **TarExclude**

     Create a tar archive, excluding some files or directories from the input.

     Usage: `TarExclude INPUT [OUTPUT_TAR_FILE [PATHS_TO_EXCLUDE...]]`.
     If `OUTPUT_TAR_FILE` is omitted, output is redirected to stdout.

 * **Gz**

     Compress a file with gzip compression.

     Usage: `Gz INPUT [OUTPUT]`.
     If `OUTPUT` is omitted, output is redirected to stdout.

 * **TarGz**

     Create a tar archive with gzip compression.

     Usage: `TarGz INPUT [OUTPUT_TAR_GZ_FILE [OPTIONS_PASSED_TO_TAR...]]`.
     If `OUTPUT_TAR_GZ_FILE` is omitted, output is redirected to stdout.

 * **TarGzNpb**

     Same as previous, but does not display a progress bar.
     This is useful with huge directory trees, because input size calculation will be skipped.

 * **TarGzExclude**

     Create a tar archive, with gzip compression, excluding some files or directories from the input.

     Usage: `TarGzExclude INPUT [OUTPUT_TAR_GZ_FILE [PATHS_TO_EXCLUDE...]]`.
     If `OUTPUT_TAR_GZ_FILE` is omitted, output is redirected to stdout.

 * **Bz2**

     Compress a file with bzip2 compression.

     Usage: `Bz2 INPUT [OUTPUT]`.
     If `OUTPUT` is omitted, output is redirected to stdout.

 * **TarBz2**

     Create a tar archive with bzip2 compression.

     Usage: `TarBz2 INPUT [OUTPUT_TAR_BZ2_FILE [OPTIONS_PASSED_TO_TAR...]]`.
     If `OUTPUT_TAR_BZ2_FILE` is omitted, output is redirected to stdout.

 * **TarBz2Npb**

     Same as previous, but does not display a progress bar.
     This is useful with huge directory trees, because input size calculation will be skipped.

 * **TarBz2Exclude**

     Create a tar archive, with bzip2 compression, excluding some files or directories from the input.

     Usage: `TarBz2Exclude INPUT [OUTPUT_TAR_BZ2_FILE [PATHS_TO_EXCLUDE...]]`.
     If `OUTPUT_TAR_BZ2_FILE` is omitted, output is redirected to stdout.

 * **Xz**

     Compress a file with xz compression.

     Usage: `Xz INPUT [OUTPUT]`.
     If `OUTPUT` is omitted, output is redirected to stdout.

 * **TarXz**

     Create a tar archive with xz compression.

     Usage: `TarXz INPUT [OUTPUT_TAR_XZ_FILE [OPTIONS_PASSED_TO_TAR...]]`.
     If `OUTPUT_TAR_XZ_FILE` is omitted, output is redirected to stdout.

 * **TarXzNpb**

     Same as previous, but does not display a progress bar.
     This is useful with huge directory trees, because input size calculation will be skipped.

 * **TarXzExclude**

     Create a tar archive, with xz compression, excluding some files or directories from the input.

     Usage: `TarXzExclude INPUT [OUTPUT_TAR_XZ_FILE [PATHS_TO_EXCLUDE...]]`.
     If `OUTPUT_TAR_XZ_FILE` is omitted, output is redirected to stdout.

 ## Known issues & limitations